Yamato-Security/hayabusa/doc/AboutRuleCreation-English.md

 * **ruletype [required]**: `Hayabusa` for hayabusa rules.
 Rules automatically converted from sigma Windows rules will be `Sigma`.

 # Detection field
-## Detection fundamentals
+## Selection fundamentals
-First, the fundamentals of how to create a detection rule will be explained.
+First, the fundamentals of how to create a selection rule will be explained.

 ### How to write AND and OR logic
 To write AND logic, we use nested dictionaries.